Factual Appendix to

 Medal of Merit for Distinguished Scholarship, University of Helsinki (Finland), 1990.
 (Two or three of these medals are awarded annually by this university to recognize outstanding contributions in different academic fields.)
 The award cited NR for “his innovative reexaminations of classical issues in philosophy from contemporary perspectives.”

-Meditations in 2005.
-(This prize is awarded worldwide biannually by the
+(This prize is awarded worldwide biannually by the University catholique de